ruslanmv/ruslanmv.github.io/_posts/2022-09-13-Text-to-Video-Messages-From-Youtube.md

     /home/ec2-user/anaconda3/envs/VideoMessage

-However, to install and import modules  to our environment from the terminal we should be careful, because Sagemaker runs on their own container, and we have to load property the environment that we have created.
+However, to install and import modules to our environment from the terminal we should be careful because Sagemaker runs on its own container, and we have to load properly the environment that we have created.

 ```python